AlMon/Book-Notes/The Pragmatic Programmer/Chapter 3 - The Basic Tools/Readme.md

-# Chapter III - The Basic Tools:
+# Chapter 3 - The Basic Tools:

 - Tools amplify your talent.
 - Start with a basic set of more generalist tools and expect to add to your toolbox regularly.